unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 # Introduction

-Using a Test Driven Development (TDD) approach, I wrote a Java 23 program called `BoundingBox` that reads a 2D ASCII grid from standard input and detects the largest or all non-overlapping bounding boxes enclosing contiguous regions of asterisks (`*`).
-It is designed to handle large inputs efficiently and uses a [Disjoint Set Union-Find (DSU)](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) data structure algorithm to identify connected components.
+Using a [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) approach, I wrote a Java 23 program called `BoundingBox` that reads a 2D ASCII grid from standard input and detects the largest or all non-overlapping bounding boxes enclosing contiguous regions of asterisks (`*`).
+It is designed to handle large inputs efficiently and uses the [Disjoint Set Union-Find (DSU)](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) data structure algorithm to identify connected components.
 Each bounding box is defined by the minimum and maximum `x` and `y` coordinates (with 1-based indexing) that surround a connected group of * characters.

-Test-Driven Development was facilitated by reading prewritten input files from my unit tests.
+Test-Driven Development was facilitated by reading data input files from pre-written unit tests.
 The goal was that the `BoundingBox` would be able to accommodate all of these test cases.
 Lots of refactoring(s) took place as a result.
 The final result was a well-organized and extensible codebase with comprehensive test coverage.